revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 Responsive design works on the principle of flexibility — a single fluid website that can look good on any device.
 Responsive websites use media queries, flexible grids, and responsive images to create a user experience that flexes and changes based on a multitude of factors.
 Like a single ball growing or shrinking to fit through several different hoops.

 Adaptive design is more like the modern definition of progressive enhancement.
 Instead of one flexible design, adaptive design detects the device and other features, and then provides the appropriate feature and layout based on a predefined set of viewport sizes and other characteristics.
-The site detects the type of device used, and delivers the pre-set layout for that device.
+The site detects the type of device used and delivers the pre-set layout for that device.
 Instead of a single ball going through several different-sized hoops, we’d have several different balls to use depending on the hoop size.

 </blockquote>
 </details>